CloudScale-Project/Deployment-Scripts/README.md

 ### Amazon Web Services
 ## Setup RDS service
 Before you can run deployment scripts you must setup RDS service.
-On RDS service create new Parameter Group with name 'mygroup' and set the parameter ```query_cache_size`` to value 0.
+On RDS service create new Parameter Group with name 'mygroup' for MySQL version 5.1 and set the parameter ```query_cache_size`` to value 0.

 ## Run deployment scripts
 To deploy showcase on Amazon Web Services edit ```bin/config.aws.ini``` file and run: